 I knew that stepping onto African soil for the first time would be an experience for which one cannot prepare.
 Ethiopia might be safer than any of her neighbors, but the advice that one should keep the distance from its borders at 20 kilometer does not sound very encouraging either.

 After reading several books about the brave Seljan brothers, famous Croatian explorers Mirko and Stjepan, who traveled Africa and ended up serving the Ethiopian emperor Menelik II, in the times that were much more disturbing than today, I knew there was only one way to go.
 And that one did not involve giving up.

 It was one after midnight when I successfully landed in the Ethiopian capital Addis Ababa and exited the airport building.
 A small fellow with a big hat throwing the shadow over his even bigger smile, held the paper with my name.
 Well, sort of.
 My name was not Lveln.
 Mistakes happen.

 My driver was Haile Selassie.
 He was named after an emperor whose father, powerful Ras Makonnen, was the one who greeted the brothers Mirko and Stjepan Seljan when they arrived in Ethiopia in 1899.
 Very quickly they gained the trust of the Emperor Menelik II, the ruler who founded Addis Ababa, the town I just set my foot on.

-It was an intriguing play of circumstances that a guy named after an emperor was welcoming a traveler whose last name translates as ‘king’, to drive him to the Taitu Hotel, the oldest Ethiopian hotel, named after the Empress Taitu, Menelik’s wife.
+It was an intriguing play of circumstances that a guy named after an emperor was welcoming a traveler whose last name translates as ‘king’ (Kralj in Croatian), to drive him to the Taitu Hotel, the oldest Ethiopian hotel, named after the Empress Taitu, Menelik’s wife.